 Online Reviews Helpful

 Online comment sites like Angie’s List, Yelp!, and Google Maps help me to communicate with people just like you who are wondering if massage could help them.
 Your comments about why you came in to my office for massage, craniosacral therapy, a detox footpath, or essential oils and the benefits you experienced are really helpful for those seeking to help themselves.
 Would you please take a minute to visit a sit or two leave a comment about what you were looking for from a bodywork session with me and how it helped onto the road of becoming pain-free?

-Three places to leave comments:
+Two places to leave comments: